chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 ## Is chuck-stack an ERP?

-No, not yet.
+No, not yet - but someday.
 Here are our thoughts about becoming an ERP:

 -   The biggest hurdle to becoming a viable ERP is data entry.
 -   It is common for an order header to have 90+ columns.